 - Has bluish skin or lips

-ECD is linked with several genetic abnormalities.
+ECD is linked to several genetic abnormalities.
 Couples with a family history of ECD may wish to seek genetic counseling before becoming pregnant.